Copilot-Language/copilot/copilot-theorem/README.md

 inductive and not the property specialized for a given constant stream.
-That's why we have no other solution than replacing universal quantification by *bounded* universal quantification by assuming all the elements of the input stream are in the finite list `allowed` and using the function `forAllCst` defined in `Copilot.Kind.Lib`:
+That's why we have no other solution than replacing universal quantification by *bounded* universal quantification by assuming all the elements of the input stream are in the finite list `allowed` and using the function `forAllCst`:

 ```haskell
 conj :: [Stream Bool] -> Stream Bool